 Second Level: “Engineering Standing”

-Students who have achieved a minimum 2.5 GPA in the selected major courses and a minimum cumulative GPA (major-specific).
+Students who have achieved a minimum 2.5 GPA in select major courses and a minimum 2.5 cumulative GPA.
 This status allows enrollment in upper-division engineering courses.

 Each major in the College of Engineering has a specific departmental GPA (currently a 2.5 or higher) and grade requirements for engineering standing.
 Requirements may include courses counted in the first three semesters, repeat options allowed, number of applications for engineering standing allowed, restrictions on taking upper-level courses, minimum course grades, etc.